dglaeser/xpress/README.md

 std::println("expr = {}", value_of(expr, at(a = 2.0, b = 3.0)));
 ```

-You can also bind values to sub-expressions, which may speed up the computations:
+You can also bind values to (sub-)expressions, which may speed up the computations:

 ```cpp <!-- {{xpress-subexpr-snippet}} -->
 var a;